rebeccawilliams/oldrebeccawilliamssite/content/pages/about.md

           online and offline groups to discuss issues betwixt civics and technology with Civic Tech Book Club and DC Legal Hackers.
 She holds a B.A. in Communication from the University of Massachusetts Amherst and a J.D. from Western New England University School of Law.
-She was included in the American Bar Association's first 10 Women to Watch in Legal Tech.
+She has won numerous legal tech awards, including American Bar Association's first 10 Women to Watch in Legal Tech.

-          She would like to see modern tools with all their capacbiltiies used in the service of justice and democracy and gripes about how that is too often not the case in niche and basic ways on Twitter and elsewhere.
-According to her father, she is a "true millennial" and she can definitely attest to what she sees as fundamental generational pressures and trends.
+          She would like to see modern tools with all their capabilities used in the service of justice and democracy and speaks about how that is too often not the case in niche and broad ways on Twitter and elsewhere.
+          She is the daughter of a pyschologist and tax attorney from a struggling "murder capital" city who gets the bottom line.
+According to her father, she is a "true millennial," and she can definitely attest to what she sees as fundamental generational pressures and trends.
 She sees the world in power struggles, trajectories, and people talking past each other.
 She believes in art, balance, cutting out what doesn't work, density & diversity, and humor.
-She wants to ask you about the latest thing you enjoyed over coffee, tea, or a drink.
+She wants to ask you about the latest thing you enjoyed and why over a coffee, tea, or drink.
         image: images/superb-tulip.png
         image_alt: People in conversation in the office lounge area
         media_position: right